mitre-ace-direct/ace-direct/docs/installation/INSTALLATION.md

 * Check the `logs` folder in each application folder for errors or warnings: `ls /home/acedirect/ace-direct/*/logs/*.log`
 * Verify that OpenAM, Redis, MongoDB, NGINX, and MySQL are running.
 * Verify that there are no firewalls blocking internal ports (e.g., `firewalld` on OpenAM blocking access to `8443`).
 * Does the BusyLight device respond?
-Try the self-test mode on the `lightserver.jar` UI.
+Try the self-test mode on the BusyLight server app.
 * Verify that the `/etc/hosts` file is configured correctly.
 * Verify that the `/etc/nginx/nginx.conf` file is configured correctly.
 * Verify that `/home/acedirect/ace-direct/dat/config.json` is configured correctly.